se-for-sci/se-for-sci.github.io/content/week3/introoo.md

 This means you'll catch a `KeyError` if you ask for a `KeyError`, `LookupError`, or an `Exception`!
 (Or a `BaseException`, but don't ask for that, too general, catches things like `MemoryError` too!)

+### Multiple Inheritance

+If one parent is good, why not allow more?
+Some languages allow you to combine multiple classes into one child - this is called multiple inheritance.
+It is quite tricky to get right, and there are a host of potential issues (Which method do you call if both parents have it?
+What happens if you get a diamond pattern by having both parents share a common parent?
+Etc.).
+However, if you restrict multiple inheritance to a specific subset of uses, it can be very powerful.
+Python, Matlab, and C++ allow multiple inheritance.
+Ruby doesn't, but it has an alternative more limited mechanism that covers the usage we cover in the next chapters.

+One suggestion to make sure you are as ready as possible: always use `super()` to call a parent method; don't just manually name the parent.
+There are special mechanisms in super that kick in if you have multiple parents.
+In short, always check the `__mro__`; that's always linear and super will always go up the `__mro__`.

 ### Special methods